Traumatic Injuries To Babies

 If your child was seriously injured during an assisted delivery with forceps or a vacuum extractor, you should have an experienced attorney review your case to see if your medical providers were negligent.

-Shoulder dystocia is a condition that occurs during delivery when an infant’s shoulders become lodged in the mother’s pelvis and injury occurs when the baby is forcibly moved through the canal.
+Shoulder dystocia is a condition that affects babies whose shoulders become stuck in the birth canal behind the pelvis.
+This can cause serious injury when the baby is forcibly moved through the canal.
 Typical causes for shoulder dystocia include:

 - Cephalopelvic disproportion (CPD) — occurs when the baby is proportionately too big to fit through the mother’s birth canal